A Stepping Stone to Your Future

 What AP courses does St. John's Prep offer?

 We offer AP classes in Art, Biology, Calculus AB, Chemistry, Computer Software, English Language & Composition.
-English Literature & Composition, European History, French, Mandarin, Physics, Psychology, Spanish Language, Spanish Literature, Statistics, U.S. History and World History.
+English Literature & Composition, European History, French, Mandarin, Physics, Psychology, Spanish Language, Spanish Literature, Statistics, U.S. History & World History.

 WHY TAKE AP CLASSES?